arasan8888/RASA-Foodie-Bot-Zomato-API/README.md

 # RASA-Foodie-Bot-Zomato-API

+Train the model and enter Zomato API key for Chatrbot to work

 Note: To set up a Gmail address for testing your code, do the following:

 Create a new Google account.